7 common real estate scams and how to avoid them

 3. Loan-flipping scam

-Loan-flipping scams are a particularly dangerous type of fraud, often targeting seniors with significant home equity.
-In this scheme, scammers convince homeowners to refinance their mortgage repeatedly.
-Each time they refinance, the borrower is charged elevated fees, a high interest rate, and expensive closing costs.
+Loan-flipping scams are a particularly dangerous type of fraud, often targeting seniors who have significant home equity or are considering a reverse mortgage.
+This is how it works: Scammers convince homeowners to refinance their mortgage repeatedly, but each time they refinance, the borrower is charged elevated fees, a high interest rate, and expensive closing costs.
 Over time, the homeowner's equity is drained and their monthly payment skyrockets, possibly trapping them in a loan they can no longer afford.

-Warning signs of loan-flipping scams include a lender who insists you must refinance urgently, pressures you to cash out home equity you don't need or offers deals that seem confusing or too complicated to explain clearly.
+Warning signs of loan-flipping scams include someone who insists you must refinance urgently, pressures you to cash out home equity you don't need, or offers deals and terms that seem confusing, too complicated to explain clearly, or that don’t match your financial needs.

 4. Messages from fake buyers

-If you've ever received a random text or email asking if you're interested in selling your home, you're not alone, and you're right to be cautious.
+Have you ever received a random text, email, or phone call asking if you're interested in selling your home?
+If so, you're not alone, and you're right to be cautious.
 While some real estate investors and wholesalers use this tactic legitimately to find off-market properties, many unsolicited offers are scams designed to steal your personal information or trick you into wiring funds to their account.

 Scammers may pose as cash buyers or investors, but their real goal often is to get access to your bank account information or personal details.
+They typically push for a fast transaction and may attempt to move payments off-platform.
 Some even go as far as offering fake loans or asking you to sign over your property temporarily, leaving you at serious financial risk.
+Be wary, too, of cashier’s check/overpayment scams, in which a scammer sends a cashier’s check in excess of what you thought you were receiving and asks for a refund, only for you to learn later that the check is fake.

 5. Home inspection scam

-A professional home inspection is critical to protect both buyers and lenders, but some scammers pose as licensed inspectors to take advantage of this trust.
+A professional home inspection is critical to protect both the buyer and the lender, but some fraudsters pose as licensed inspectors to take advantage of this trust.
 These individuals may rush through inspections, skip major areas, or intentionally hide serious issues, leaving buyers with costly surprises after closing.

 6. Rental scam

-Searching online for a rental is common but opens the door to scams.
-Scammers often post fake listings for properties they don't own, using attractive photos and low prices to lure in renters.
+Searching online for a rental is common, but it can open the door to rip-offs.
+Con artists often post fake listings for properties they don't own, using attractive photos and low prices to lure in renters.
 In some cases, they pull a bait-and-switch by advertising a desirable property, only to claim it's "no longer available" and push a different, less appealing rental at a higher price.
+Others actually try to impersonate landlords.

 7. Title or deed scam